wyrmworkspublishing/free5e/en-US/Characters_Codex/A_Appendix/01_Conditions/Conditions.md

 - A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
 - The condition ends if the grappler is [incapacitated](#Conditions_incapacitated) (see the condition).
 - The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the [Thunderwave](#Thunderwave_thunderwave) spell.

+### Impaired

+When you gain this condition, it applies to one or more specific senses (such as sight, hearing, or a type of parasense).

+- Ability checks that rely on the affected sense are made with disadvantage.
+- If this condition impairs all of your precise senses, you make attack rolls with a –2 penalty.
+  (Depending on the extent of the impairment, the Conductor might adjust the penalty from –1 to –5.)
+- Passive scores that rely on the affected sense are reduced by 5.

 ### Incapacitated {#Conditions_incapacitated}